Gilbreath will serve as Arizona Chamber of Commerce & Industry vice president of strategic initiatives in new role

 PHOENIX (March 16, 2018) The Arizona Manufacturers Council has named Allison Gilbreath as its new executive director.
-Gilbreath will also serve as the Arizona Chamber of Commerce and Industry’s vice president of strategic initiatives.
+Gilbreath will also serve as the Arizona Chamber of Commerce & Industry’s vice president of strategic initiatives.

 The Arizona Manufacturers Council is the official Arizona affiliate of the National Association of Manufacturers and works to promote a positive business climate for manufacturing and related industries in the state.
 In addition to advocating for pro-manufacturing public policy, the AMC also produces the annual Manufacturer of the Year Awards and Summit, and the annual Environmental and Sustainability Summit.